 Labour Day (Date varies, see below)

-Labour Day commemorates the eight hour working day.
+Labour Day commemorates the eight-hour working day.
 Previously, there was no restriction to the amount of hours employees were made to work.
-The eight hour day began in Melbourne in the 1850’s.
+The eight-hour day began in Melbourne in the 1850s.

 Melbourne Cup 3 November

 Not a public holiday in Sydney, but this event stops the entire nation.
-It is the Melbourne Cup, a horse race in Melbourne which lasts for just minutes.
+It is the Melbourne Cup, a horse race in Melbourne that lasts for just minutes.
 Many people leave work early and will watch the race which occurs early in the afternoon from one of the many crowded pubs in Sydney.
 Gambling on the race is popular too.
 People who do not normally gamble will place a bet on this race.

 Christmas Day 25 December

 For some Christians, this day is treated with religious reverence.
 For many people from all beliefs and backgrounds, Christmas Day is a day to give presents and to share a meal with those dearest to them.
 Unlike the cold and sometimes white Christmases in the northern hemisphere, Christmas in Sydney occurs at the peak of summer where the temperature hums at around 30 degrees.
-So, instead of warm, hearty meals like traditional Christmas roasts, meals for this day often consist of fresh seafood, salads and seasonal fruit.
+So, instead of warm, hearty meals like traditional Christmas roasts, meals for this day often consist of fresh seafood, salads, and seasonal fruit.

 Boxing Day 26 December

 The meaning of this holiday has become obsolete and lost.
-Some believe people boxed items on this day to give to others less fortunate.
+Some believe that people boxed items on this day to give to others less fortunate.

 Public Holiday Dates